 About the 2018 McGredy Winder SOLGM Local Government Excellence Awards®

-Entries for the McGredy Winder SOLGM Local Government Excellence Awards® are now open.
+Entries for the 2018 McGredy Winder SOLGM Local Government Excellence Awards® are now closed.

 These Awards recognise exceptional and innovative projects in local government.